alecstansell/ds_code_challenge/ACS_Submission/SETUP.md

 This project requires a PySpark environment to run.
 While the code would typically be run on a Spark cluster, it can be useful to develop and test the code using a local environment setup.
 This can later be deployed to an environment with a Spark cluster.
 Details of a potential EC2 or Databricks deployment are included below.

-The project was developed in a Databricks environment.

 # Requirements